 Under Section 608 of the Clean Air Act, intentional release (venting) of any refrigerant is illegal unless the refrigerant is specifically exempted from the prohibition.
 CO2 is exempted under 608 meaning that it can be legally vented.
-Although CO_2 may legally be vented, section 609 still requires that all MVAC systems be serviced through the proper use of EPA-certified refrigerant handling equipment.
+Although CO2 may legally be vented, section 609 still requires that all MVAC systems be serviced through the proper use of EPA-certified refrigerant handling equipment.
 This requirement applies regardless of the refrigerant used in the MVAC system.
-This means that anyone servicing an MVAC system that uses CO_2 as the refrigerant would need to properly use EPA-certified refrigerant handling equipment.
+This means that anyone servicing an MVAC system that uses CO2 as the refrigerant would need to properly use EPAcertified refrigerant handling equipment.

-Section 609 of the Clean Air Act establishes standards specifically for the service of MVACs.
-MVACs are included in the definition of appliances under the stipulations put forth in Section 608; however, since their service and repair are regulated under Section 609, they are not subject to the servicing requirements put forth in Section 608.
+repair are regulated under Section 609, they are not subject to the servicing requirements put forth in Section 608.